fpagliughi/sockpp/src/addresses.md

 };
 ```

-The contains a single, concrete member, `sa_family` as a short (2-byte) integer, providing the addess family, which defines the actual type that will follow.
+The struct contains a single, concrete member, `sa_family` as a short (2-byte) integer, providing the network address family.
+This defines the actual type that will follow.
 All addresses simply need this as the first field in their family-specific address structures to properly align with `sockaddr`.

 Addresses for specific protocols have concrete structures defined in the API which overlap with this.
 For example the IPv4 family address structure often looks like this: